awsdocs/amazon-connect-admin-guide/doc_source/real-time-metrics-definitions.md

 Average time, in seconds, that contacts spent in the **After contact work** state, during the specified time range\.

+This is not the average amount of time agents spent on contacts\.

+To learn more about agent status and contact states, see [About agent status](metrics-agent-status.md) and [About contact states](about-contact-states.md)\.

 ## Avg hold time<a name="average-hold-time-real-time"></a>

 Average time, in seconds, that a contact in the queue was on hold\.